 Our model, presented in Section 2, is set in continuous time and infinite horizon.
 In each of the two countries, home and foreign, a central bank sets the short rate exogenously.
-There are three types of investors: currency traders, bond investors, and global arbitrageurs.
-Currency traders express an exogenous demand for the foreign currency, which can depend on the real exchange rate.
-Examples of such traders are exporters and importers.
+There are three types of agents: currency traders, bond investors, and global arbitrageurs.
+Currency traders express a demand for foreign assets.
 Bond investors form clienteles, each of which expresses a demand for a bond of a specific country and maturity.
+Currency traders' demand can depend on the real exchange rate, and bond investors' demand can depend on bond prices.
+Both types of demands are exogenous and subject to shocks: a currency demand factor shifts the demand of currency traders and a bond demand factor in each country shifts the demand of that country's bond investors.
+Examples of currency traders are households switching expenditure between home and foreign goods.
+Examples of bond clienteles are pension funds and insurance companies.

-The demand can depend on the bond's price.
-Examples of such clienteles are pension funds, holding long-maturity bonds to hedge their liabilities, or money-market funds, whose mandates require them to hold short-maturity bonds.
-Demands for currency and bonds are hit by shocks, which generate additional variation to short-rate shocks.
-Arbitrageurs can trade the currency and bonds of both countries.
-They maximize mean-variance utility over instantaneous changes in wealth.
+The existence of currency traders and bond investors introduces segmentation across asset classes and maturities.
+Segmentation is partly overcome by global arbitrageurs, who trade the currency and bonds of both countries.
+Arbitrageurs maximize mean-variance utility over instantaneous changes in wealth.
 Their risk aversion parameter can capture in reduced form capital or Value-at-Risk constraints.
 Examples of global arbitrageurs are macro hedge funds and global banks.

-Section 3 derives the equilibrium, as a solution to a scalar non-linear system.
-The exchange rate and bond prices are log affine functions of five state variables: the two short rates, a currency demand factor, and two bond demand factors.
+Section 3 characterizes the equilibrium as a solution to a scalar non-linear system.
+The exchange rate and bond prices are log affine functions of five stochastic factors: the two short rates, the currency demand factor, and the two bond demand factors.
 When arbitrageur risk aversion is zero, UIP and EH hold, and monetary policy transmission is as in the standard model.
-When instead risk aversion is non-zero, UIP and EH are violated.
-The violations of UIP and EH are tightly linked because arbitrageurs are the marginal investors in all markets.

-Section 4 specializes the model to the case where there are no recurring demand shocks and short rates are independent across countries.
+Section 4 specializes the model to the case where short rates are the only stochastic factors and are independent across countries.
 In that case, we can show key mechanisms and results analytically.
 Consider the transmission of conventional monetary policy.
 Following a cut to the home short rate, arbitrageurs find it attractive to enter into the CCT, by borrowing in the home currency and investing in the foreign currency.
-If the demand by currency traders is price-elastic, then both the exchange rate, defined as the price of foreign currency in terms of home currency, and arbitrageurs' holdings of foreign currency rise in equilibrium.
+If the demand by currency traders is price-elastic, then arbitrageurs' holdings of foreign currency rise in equilibrium.
 The expected return of the CCT rises as well, as arbitrageurs must be compensated for the risk of entering into that trade.
 The rise in the CCT's expected return attenuates the transmission of monetary policy to the exchange rate, which appreciates less than implied by UIP.
 This attenuation effect parallels Gabaix and Maggiori (2015), who model exchange-rate dynamics without a yield curve.

 A similar attenuation effect arises in the home bond market.
 The short-rate cut prompts arbitrageurs to also enter into the home BCT, by borrowing in the home short rate and investing in long-maturity home bonds.
-If the demand by home bond investors is price-elastic, then both home bond prices and arbitrageurs' holdings of home bonds rise in equilibrium.
-The expected return of the home BCT rises as well, as arbitrageurs must be compensated for the risk of entering into that trade.
+If the demand by home bond investors is price-elastic, then arbitrageurs' holdings of home bonds rise in equilibrium and so does the expected return of the home BCT.
 The rise in the BCT's expected return attenuates the transmission of monetary policy to domestic bond yields, which drop less than implied by EH.
 This attenuation effect parallels Vayanos and Vila (2021), who model yield-curve dynamics in a closed economy.